-Relevant courses with earned grades of B or higher taken in other recognized graduate schools to a maximum of 45 points.
+Relevant graduate courses with earned grades of B or higher taken in other recognized graduate schools to a maximum of 30 points, or 45 points if completed in another Faculty of Columbia University, may be accepted toward the minimum point requirement for the Ph.D. degree.
 For more information, please contact the Transfer Credit Coordinator in the Registrar's Office.